Unusual, often puzzling, surface structures of many types can be found in our cities, towns and countryside.

 Turkish bath house

-This Islamic-style building was constructed 1894-5.
-Pictured is the entrance to the Turkish Baths, once occupying two subterranean floors – in use until the 1950s.
+This Islamic-style building was constructed between 1894 and 1895.
+Pictured is the entrance to the Turkish Baths, once occupying two subterranean floors, and in use until the 1950s.

 Now an atmospheric events venue, the underground Bath House still features much of the original ornate, opulent, Islamic-style detailing – geometric motifs, multifoil arches, stained glass lights, niches with panels of interlocking tiles.